Secret Server Reported Events

 cs2 The name of the user or group added to the role.

-duid The user ID that is currently being viewed or billed.
+duid The user ID being viewed or changed.

 fileType The type or category of the item on which the action occurred.